 Amount SEK M

-SEK 486 53%
+SEK 480 53%

-EUR 443 48%
+EUR 432 48%

 Others -7 -1%

-Total 922 100%
+Total 905 100%

 When the net assets of foreign Group companies are restated in SEK, translation differences arise in connection with exchange rate fluctuations that affect consolidated equity.
 The Parent Company, BE Group AB, had until August 2019 loans in EUR to reduce translation exposure arising from the Finnish and Estonian operations, respectively.
 In the consolidated financial statements, hedge accounting was until then applied in accordance with the principles for hedging net investments in foreign currency.
+For information regarding hedge accounting for net investments until August 2019, see the Accounting principles.